How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Performance monitoring

-• Use GPU and CPU monitors to watch clock speeds, temps, and frame times.
+• Use GPU and CPU monitors (Task Manager, MSI Afterburner, HWInfo) to watch clock speeds, temps, and frame times in real time.

 • Benchmark and stress tests

-• Run VRBench or in-game benchmarks to check stability.
+• Run VRBench, SteamVR performance tests, or in-game benchmarks to check stability and headroom.

-• Use synthetic tests to isolate GPU or CPU issues.
+• Use synthetic tests (3DMark, Unigine) to isolate GPU or CPU issues.

 • Driver management

 • Keep drivers current but stable.
-Roll back if a new driver causes issues.
+Test a new driver, and roll back if it breaks VR.
+Keep a working driver saved.

 Troubleshooting common VR problems